-We encourage you to become involved with your school's PTA and engaged with your student's education.
+We encourage you to stay involved with your school's PTA and engaged with your student's education.
 We also encourage you to let your school know if your contact information changes or if you move so you don't miss any important messages from your school or the division.
+We also hope our elementary families will join us each Wednesday at 7 p.m. for 52 Weeks of Reading program, which is generously sponsored by Cox and Gentry Locke Attorneys.
+Students and their families are invited to tune in for a virtual story time, featuring special readers and discussion questions to promote literacy, critical thinking, and family engagement.
+Visit bit.ly/52WeeksofReading to learn more.

-Throughout this school year, I hope you will join me in celebrating the students, staff, and community members who exemplify the "We Are One" rallying call.
-I have launched the Superintendent's Challenge Coin as a special way to honor those in our RCPS community who are going above and beyond, and I invite you to nominate those who you feel are deserving of this honor.
+As a reminder, the Superintendent's Challenge Coin honors students, employees, and community members throughout the RCPS community who are going above and beyond, and I invite you to nominate those who you feel are deserving of this honor.
 We have many heroes in Roanoke City Public Schools, and we need to give credit where credit is due.
-Visit bit.ly/RCPSChallengeCoin to learn more about this recognition and to nominate someone.
+Visit bit.ly/ChallengeCoinRCPS to learn more about this recognition and to nominate someone.

-Together, we can ensure our students remain safe, healthy, and feel encouraged and supported.
-I believe it is going to be a great school year, and I thank you for your continued support of Roanoke City Public Schools.
+Together, we can ensure our students remain happy, healthy, safe, and strong.
+It is going to be a great school year, and I thank you for your continued support of Roanoke City Public Schools.

 We Are One!